-CSI 230 INTRODUCTION TO COMPUTING II (4)
+INTRODUCTION TO COMPUTING II

 An introduction to software design techniques necessary for writing programs of moderate complexity.
-Topics to be discussed include introductory data structures, sorting, searching, and top-down design strategies.
-Primary emphasis is on programming in a high level programming language.
+The course provides a thorough coverage of control structures, functions and arrays.
+File input and output, pointers, and recursive functions are introduced.
+Primary emphasis is on object oriented programming including the development of classes, inheritance, operator overloading and polymorphism.
 This course includes a required 2 hour lab component.
 Prerequisite: CSI 130.
 Each semester.
+IAI-CS911

-CSI 235 MATHEMATICS OF COMPUTING
+MATHEMATICS OF COMPUTING CSI 235

-This course covers mathematical topics necessary for understanding concepts in computer science.
+(3)This course covers mathematical topics necessary for understanding concepts in computer science.
 Topics include sets, relations, functions, Boolean algebras, switching circuits, number theory, induction, recursion, solving recurrences, introduction to pseudo-code, probability, elementary counting techniques, and graphs.
 May not be taken for credit towards a major in mathematics.
-Prerequisite:, Any 3 credit hour math course at the level of MTH133 or higher Annually, Spring.
+Prerequisite:, Any 3 credit hour math course at the level of MTH 133 or higher Annually, Spring.
+IAI-CS915